wilsonchenghy/Intuitscape-GenAIGenesis2024/README.md

 # Intuitscape - genaigenesis2024

-During the 24 hours of the GenAI Genesis Hackathon, we have made Intuitscape, a multimodal generator for generating customized mind map-like education graphs to facilitate learning,  tackling the issue of quality education and education equity.
+During the 24 hours of the GenAI Genesis Hackathon, we have made Intuitscape, an e-learning platform with a multimodal generator for customized concept map to facilitate learning, tackling the issue of quality education and education equity.

 Check out our devpost: https://devpost.com/software/prezi-but-with-ai#updates